 The answer to this question is basically yes, but there are a few additional important facts to consider.

-- Another important factor is that a VOIP phone is dependent on mains electricity so (unlike the good old copper landline corded phone which will work in a power black out) a VOIP phone will not function if you lose power.
-(NB: If you have a cell phone, don’t count on your cell phone to work if you lose electricity, either, as a local power outage could cut power to cellular phone infrastructure resulting in no cellular phone service.)
+NB: If you have a cell phone, don’t count on your cell phone to work if you lose electricity, either, as a local power outage could cut power to cellular phone infrastructure resulting in no cellular phone service.

-- It is possible to buy a component of a fibre system called a UPS which acts as a back up so that your VOIP phone (or other phone connected to the fibre system will work during a power black out – provided the local cabinet that runs the fibre system in your area does not itself lose power and/or has adequate battery back up itself.
+It is possible to buy a component of a fibre system called a UPS (“Uninterruptible Power Supply”) which acts as a back-up so that your VOIP phone (or other phone connected to the fibre system will work during a power black out – provided the local cabinet that runs the fibre system in your area does not itself lose power and/or has adequate battery back up itself.
 Unfortunately these back-up systems are not cheap.
-One I saw online recomended by a NZ telecommunciations company was $380 + GST.
+One UPS I saw online recommended by a NZ telecommunications company was $380 + GST.
 There are less expensive options on the NZ market, though.

 So, to sum it up you can have a corded landline if you have fibre only but it may you cost more if you have to buy a new phone or an adaptor.
 Moreover, your phone won’t work if you lose power – unless you buy a UPS which is not part of the standard fibre systems being installed so this would represent an extra cost.

-(If anyone has information about how long different brands of UPS have worked during actual power black outs in NZ, please email through our contact form: http://www.stopsmartmeters.org.nz/contact-us/ )
+(If anyone has information about how long different brands of UPS have worked during actual power black outs in NZ, please email through our contact form: https://www.stopsmartmeters.org.nz/contact-us/ )

-In short, a basic corded phone that works through the copper landline system provides an economical and safe home phone that will work even if you lose power.
+In short, a basic corded phone that works through the copper landline system provides an economical and safe home phone that will currently work even if you lose power.
 However, if you are in an area from which the copper service is being withdrawn, you should still be able to have a safe corded phone for home use by using one of the options outlined above.

 Special issues for people who are electrosensitive

 Most people who have become electrosensitive can use a basic corded home phone that works through the copper landline system.